sebanc/linuxloops/Readme/Live-image.md

   ***

-A linuxLoops live image is present in the releases section of github.
+A linuxLoops live image is available in the releases section of github.

-This live image contains a full system with linuxloops installed by default so that the installation process is even easier.
+This live image contains a full system with linuxloops installed by default to make the installation process even easier.
 Note: you can use install the grub configuration on a linuxloops live USB to boot images installed on your hdd.